 Can these tools be used with men, too?

 The Playing Big curriculum was developed for and with women, out of a passion for bringing women’s voices to the fore.
 However, we regularly hear from men using the model with great success in their lives and careers.
 You can expect to complete the program with a model for empowering the women and men you work with, and with deep knowledge in common patterns around how women play small and what helps them play bigger.

 All inclusive, it’s two and a half to three hours a week.
 That includes our 90-minute weekly calls, reading, worksheets, supplementary curriculum materials, and time for you to participate in online discussion forums if you wish.

-Can I do this training if I am not a coach, therapist, or leadership development professional?
+Can I do this training if I am not a coach or leadership development professional?

-Yes.
-We have many coaches and therapists in the program, but we also have women in academia, corporate managers, mentors, health care practitioners and others.
+Absolutely!
+We have many coaches in the program, but we also have women in academia, corporate managers, mentors, health care practitioners and others.
 We provide a Coaching Skills 101 workshop as a supplemental, optional part of the program and recommend you participate if you do not have a coaching or counseling background.
-Learning basic coaching skills will enable you to get the most out of the rest of the program.

-Can I get recordings if I can’t attend the course calls live?
+Can I get recordings if I can’t attend the course sessions live?

-Yes, our call recordings will always be posted within 24 hours.
+Yes, our session recordings will always be posted within 24 hours.
+We provide transcripts as well.
 We encourage you to attend live whenever you can so you can participate fully in the discussion, but you can also listen to the recordings.

 Honestly, I feel intimidated and nervous about signing up.